How to Remove T-Mobile Collections From Your Credit Report

 If you still have an active account, you should contact T-Mobile customer service.
 However, if your T-Mobile account has been sent to collections, verify that the debt is legitimate and accurately reported.

-Sometimes, credit reports contain errors or list debts that are no longer valid.
-Also, be aware that making payments on a debt can reset the clock.
-As a result, it could harm your credit rather than improve it.
+Credit reports can contain errors or list debts that are no longer valid.
+Also, be aware that making payments on a debt can reset the clock and potentially harm your credit.

 The most effective way to deal with T-Mobile collections is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like T-Mobile Collection Agency on behalf of their clients.